tobyink/rust-tada/README.md

 Usage: tada tidy [OPTIONS]

 Options:
-  -f, --file <FILE>  the path or URL for todo.txt
+  -f, --file <FILE>  The path or URL for todo.txt
-  -l, --local        look for files in local directory only -s, --sort <BY>    sort by 'smart', 'urgency', 'importance', 'size', 'alpha', 'due', or 'orig' (default) -h, --help         Print help information
+  -l, --local        Look for files in local directory only -s, --sort <BY>    Sort by 'smart', 'urgency', 'importance', 'size',
+                     'alpha', 'due', or 'orig' (default) -h, --help         Print help information

 This is the only command which will renumber tasks in your todo list.